-While our facilities have been well maintained, outdated classrooms must be upgraded.
-A local school improvement measure would allow the District to improve the quality of the school facilities and education provided to local students.
-By investing in our schools, we can meet today's safety, technological, and educational standards as well as better our community.
+While our facilities have been well maintained, outdated classrooms and buildings must be upgraded.
+A local school improvement measure would allow the District to improve the quality of the school facilities and their value to student education and the community.
+By investing in our schools, we can meet today's safety, technological, and educational standards, as well as better our community.

-If passed, Measure B will provide funding toward making critical facility improvements to Fort Bragg schools, including:
+If passed, Measure H will provide funding to make critical facility improvements to Mendocino High and district facilities, including: